uqfoundation/pyina/README.md

 pyina
 =====
-a MPI-based parallel mapper and launcher
+MPI parallel map and cluster scheduling

 About Pyina
 -----------